EricDinging/Propius/README.md

 # Propius
-Propius is a Federated Computation (FC) resource manager, capable of efficiently scheduling devices in a multi-job setting.
+Propius is a collaborative machine learning (or federated learning) resource manager, capable of efficiently scheduling devices in a multi-job setting.

-## Interface
-Under construction

 ## Repository Organization
 ```